hoppjs/docs/contents/overview/cli.md

 ## `-j, --jobs`

 You might be familiar with the `-j` flag in the tool `make`.
 This flag was modelled after that idea.
-It will distribute the task execution amongst the number of threads that you specify.
+It will distribute the parallel tasks amongst the number of processes that you specify.
 This number should always be a positive number.

 If you specify `-j 0` or `--jobs 0`, hopp will assume that you meant to use the number of cores as the number of jobs.

+**Notes:**

+ 1. This **only works on tasks specified using `hopp.all()`** - not on individual tasks.
+It's designed to speed up the execution of many tasks rather than optimize heavy task chains (we use other methods for that).
+ 2. **There is no guarantee that this will speed up your builds.** Clustering has a high startup and shutdown cost and therefore if your tasks are relatively quick (as hopp tries to make sure they are), the useless time spent on clustering will slow down your build significantly.
+ 3. **More jobs != more performance.** Different situations require different number of jobs to be optimal.
+For instance, in our main repo for hopp, we currently have 6 parallel tasks in the build process.
+On my laptop that has a quad-core CPU, 4 jobs is actually a lot slower than not using any parallelism.
+But 2 jobs is the fastest - and so that's what I use.
+ It's just a product of realizing at what point does the cost of parallelism drops below the cost of too many tasks on one process.

 ## `-v, --verbose`